beingfranklin/Data-Engineer-Nanodegree-Coursework/README.md

 # Udacity Data Engineer Nanodegree

+This coursework was completed as part of Udacity's Data Engineer Nanodegree.
+I obtained [my certification in 2021](https://graduation.udacity.com/confirm/ZLTQLLDW), and this repository is a collection of the projects I undertook during the program.

-This repository showcases a portfolio of work from the Udacity Data Engineer Nanodegree.
-The projects encompass designing data models, building data warehouses and data lakes, automating data pipelines, and working with massive datasets.
+This repository showcases a portfolio of my work from the Udacity Data Engineer Nanodegree.
+The projects encompass a variety of skills including designing data models, building data warehouses and data lakes, automating data pipelines, and working with massive datasets.

 ## 1. Data Modelling with PostgreSQL